 The periodic table is a tabular display where all the elements are organized according to their chemical properties.
 The periodic table modern has 18 groups and 7 periods.
 Dimitri Mendeleev started the configuration of atoms according to their atomic number.
 We have provided you with important information regarding the groups in the periodic table useful for the exam.
-You can study the important properties and learn about the them.
+You can study the important properties and learn about them.

 List periodic table elements:

 Group 1 (Alkali Metals)

 • The alkali metals are silver-coloured (caesium has a golden tinge), soft, low-density metals.